Methodology

 4. Stitch OOS segments to construct a synthetic track record that no single optimisation could produce.

 ZenWave engines use multi-slice anchored WFA.
-Each engine has multiple slices (A1–A4, B1–B5) to assess parameter stability and regime resilience.
+Each engine is evaluated across multiple slices (A1–A4, B1–B5) for parameter stability and regime alignment.

 Risk Controls